enonic/app-status/README.md

 Alternatively, you can download this repo and build the app with `./gradlew build` in your terminal.
 Them move the JAR file to your XP installation's "deploy" folder.

-* Virtual host must be configured to open /status url on the host server.
+If this app is run in a server environment, a virtual host mapping must be configured to open /status url on the host server.
 For example, for enonic.com/status:
 ```
 mapping.status.host = enonic.com
 mapping.status.source = /status